-1.7.
+1.11.
 Copyright

 Except as required otherwise by national laws, an author will be required to agree to the transfer of copyright before a manuscript can be accepted.
+Details of author rights can be found at http://journals. iucr.org/services/authorrights.html.